robfatland/zero2x/Z2JH/README.md

         - Software, from MATLAB to Tableau

-- What is the Z2JH the high-level breakdown?
+- What is a high-level breakdown of Zero To JupyterHub?
+    - There is a core procedure that generates a very generic system; and then there is fine tuning
+    - Generic build
+        - Create an Azure Active Director **Service Principal** to act as our agent on Azure
+        - Create an Azure Kubernetes Service instance to manage a cluster of 3 small VMs
+        - and so on
+    - Fine tuning
+        - Customize the environment via a 'template' Docker image
+        - Add user authentication access
+        - Automate work day On / Off of the Jupyter Hub
+        - Allow users to turn the Jupyter Hub On / Off on off hours
+        - Pay for the system monthly
     - Set up Kubernetes (K8) plus Helm
         - What is all this `RequestDisallowedByPolicy` business?
             - Answer: It is an exception that blocks the build if we the Azure User are encumbered by a restrictive policy

-    - Install Jupyter Hub
-    - Administrate
-    - Pay for it
+left off here

 - What will this cost?